How to Visit Sycamore Falls, Arizona

 Visit Sycamore Canyon and Sycamore Falls

-Nestled within 21-mile-long Sycamore Canyon, Sycamore Falls hardly ever makes on the list of the popular destinations to visit in Arizona.
-The natural wonder still entertains mostly locals and those adventure seekers that long for the hidden gems and untrodden paths.
+Nestled within 21-mile-long Sycamore Canyon, Sycamore Falls hardly ever makes it on the list of the popular destinations to visit in Arizona.
+The natural wonder entertains mostly locals and those adventure seekers that long for the hidden gems and untrodden paths.

-The locals, however, stick to a more appealing name when referring to the Sycamore Canyon region near Williams.
+Locals, however, stick to a more appealing name when referring to the Sycamore Canyon region near Williams.
 Paradise Forks or the Forks is how the area is known here.
 It doesn’t sound surprising after you visit this part of the canyon and feast your eyes on Sycamore Falls.

 Location

-To find and visit Sycamore Falls, venture into the Kaibab National Forest in Northern Arizona.
+To visit Sycamore Falls, venture into the Kaibab National Forest in Northern Arizona.
 The natural attraction sits about 15 miles from historic Williams along a dirt forest road, at the upper head of the canyon at Paradise Fork.

-For the majority of long-distance hikers, the visit to the Sycamore Canyon Wilderness is almost never about the falls, but the 11-mile Sycamore Rim Trail.
+For the majority of long-distance hikers, a visit to the Sycamore Canyon Wilderness is almost never about the falls, but the 11-mile Sycamore Rim Trail.
 Hiking along the cliff edge above the gorge formed by Sycamore Creek, they inevitably come across the two seasonal waterfalls.

 HOW TO VISIT SYCAMORE FALLS

 Hiking 11 miles, however, is not a piece of cake.
-Only a few can conquer this distance on foot and enjoy the Arizona’s landmarks along the way.
+Only a few can conquer this distance on foot and enjoy many of Arizona’s landmarks along the way.
 The easiest way to visit Sycamore Falls, though, is by driving first and then walking downhill to the basalt walls with the waterfalls hidden at the heads of the Fork.

 How to Get to Sycamore Falls by Car